oroinc/documentation/user_guide/customer_management/common_features_accounts.rst

 Accounts by Opportunities
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 With this report you can see number of won, lost and pending opportunities for all the customers assigned to the account.

-In order to see the report go to *Reports and Segments → Reports → Accounts → By Opportunities*.
+In order to see the report go to **Reports and Segments > Reports > Accounts > By Opportunities**.

 It shows:

-- the account name
+- The account name

-- the number of won opportunities for all the customers assigned to the account
+- The number of won opportunities for all the customers assigned to the account

-- the number of lost opportunities for all the customers assigned to the account
+- The number of lost opportunities for all the customers assigned to the account

-- the number of pending opportunities for all the customers assigned to the account
+- The number of pending opportunities for all the customers assigned to the account

-- total number of opportunities for all the customers assigned to the account
+- The total number of opportunities for all the customers assigned to the account

-- total number of opportunities of a kind, regardless of their account.
+- The total number of opportunities of a kind, regardless of their account.

-  |

 .. image:: ../img/accounts/accounts_report_by_opportunity.png

 .. hint::

-    New custom reports can be added, that can use details of the accounts as well as of any records related to the accounts.
-For more details on the ways to create and customize the reports,  please see the :ref:`Reports guide <user-guide-reports>`.
+    New custom reports can be added that can use details of the accounts, as well as of any records related to the accounts.
+For more details on the ways to create and customize the reports, refer to the :ref:`Reports topic <user-guide-reports>`.

-.. |BCrLOwnerClear| image:: ../../img/buttons/BCrLOwnerClear.png
-   :align: middle

-.. |Bdropdown| image:: ../../img/buttons/Bdropdown.png
-   :align: middle

-.. |BGotoPage| image:: ../../img/buttons/BGotoPage.png
-   :align: middle

-.. |Bplus| image:: ../../img/buttons/Bplus.png
-   :align: middle

-.. |IcDelete| image:: ../../img/buttons/IcDelete.png
-   :align: middle

-.. |IcEdit| image:: ../../img/buttons/IcEdit.png
-   :align: middle

-.. |IcView| image:: ../../img/buttons/IcView.png
-   :align: middle
+.. include:: /img/buttons/include_images.rst
+   :start-after: begin